wwww-wwww/mpc-hc/docs/Compilation.md

 ### NOTES

-* For Visual Studio 2017, we will try to detect the VS installation path automatically.
+* For Visual Studio, we will try to detect the VS installation path automatically.
   If that fails you need to specify the installation path yourself.
 For example:
   ```bat
   SET "MPCHC_VS_PATH=%ProgramFiles(x86)%\Microsoft Visual Studio\2017\Community\"